 Publication of environmental data and information

-The Secretary General shall annually publish all environmental data and information relating to a Contract Area [as well as environmental data and information obtained outside the Contract Area], but in connection with the activities in the Contract Area whether collected before, during or after application for a Plan of Work, or during the term of the Exploitation Contract, including any revisions to that data or information, on a central data repository that is publicly accessible via the Authority’s website [as soon as practicable, and in accordance with the Rules, regulations and Procedures of the Authority, applicable Standards and taking into account the Guidelines.
+The Secretary General shall annually publish all environmental data and information relating to a Contract Area [including]/[as well as environmental data and information obtained [adjacent to][] the Contract Area], but in connection with the activities in the Contract Area [and/or as part of the Regional Environmental Management Plan] whether received before, during or after application for a Plan of Work, or during the term of the Exploitation Contract.
+The data and information, including any revisions to that data or information, on a central data repository that is publicly available via the Authority’s website [as soon as practicable]/[according to the timeline proposed in the applicable standard], and in accordance with the Rules, regulations and Procedures of the Authority, applicable Standards and taking into account the Guidelines.
 Any new environmental data and information shall be published on the central data repository at regular intervals defined in the applicable Standard.

+Alt.
+The Secretary General shall ensure that all environmental data and information outside the Contract Area, but in connection with the activities within the Contract Area, are published on a central data repository that is publicly accessible via the Authority’s website.
+This shall include environmental data and information collected before, during, and after the submission of a Plan of Work during the term of the Exploitation Contract and throughout the post closure monitoring period.
+New or revised environmental data or information shall be published within 30 Days of their receipt by the Authority or in accordance with defined intervals set out in the applicable standard and taking account into the Guidelines.
+Publications shall be carried out in accordance with the rules, regulations and procedures of the Authority and relevant data transparency requirements.